At Hoopes Vision, it has always been our goal to provide the newest, safest, and most advanced technology to our patients.

 The ideal candidate for custom wavefront LASIK has had a stable refractive prescription for at least a year and also has an irregularity that affects the quality of his or her vision.

-Wavefront-optimized LASIK may not be right for you if you have the following:
+Wavefront-optimized LASIK may not be right for you if you have the following: – Thin corneas

-It is important to discuss your medical history and concerns during your free consultation.
+– A medical condition such as uncontrolled diabetes or a condition that compromises the immune system It is important to discuss your medical history and concerns during your free consultation.
 Our experienced surgeons will be able to recommend a procedure that meets your vision correction needs.

 Wavefront-optimized treatments helped preserve the natural prolate (round) shape of the patient’s cornea after treatment.
 This reduced an increase in higher-order aberrations that most other lasers created.